 Roasting a whole chicken is very easy to prepare.
-But for a speedy way to roast a whole chicken, I cut the backbone out and lay the whole chicken flat.
+But for a speedy way to roast a whole chicken, I like to cut the backbone into and lay the whole chicken flat.

-Not only does this allow it to cook faster, it also allows the meat to stay moist, with each piece cooking evenly, and the skin will get that wonderful crispy texture.
+Not only does this allow it to cook faster, but it also allows the meat to stay moist, with each piece cooking evenly, and the skin getting that wonderful crispy texture.

 Using this technique will permit you to cook it in an hour or less depending on the size of your chicken.